thijsputman/tc66c-mqtt/README.md

 Proof-of-concept for a
 [RDTech TC66C](https://www.aliexpress.com/item/32968303350.html) (USB-C load meter with Bluetooth LE) to MQTT bridge.
+Simultaneously, a playground for me to get more familiar with some advanced Docker/container concepts.

-Goal is to keep track of my Raspberry Pi4's electrical load in Home Assistant.
+The ultimate goal is to keep track of my Raspberry Pi4's electrical load in Home Assistant.

 For now it just publishes a single measurement of voltage, current and power to the `tc66c/...` topic and exits.